noahpolimon/reiter/README.md

 - Transforms values to a specified type using `func` before yielding them.

 `.mapWhile(type, func)`
-- Makes the iterator yield mapped values while `func` does not return a `null`.
+- Creates an iterator that yields mapped values while `func` does not return a `null`.

 `.take(n)`
-- Makes the iterator yield only its first `n` elements.
+- Creates an iterator that yields only its first `n` elements.

 `.takeWhile(predicate)`
-- Makes the iterator yield elements for which the predicate is true.
+- Creates an iterator that yields elements for which the predicate is true.

 `.chain(other)`
-- Chains another iterator that yields the same value type as the iterator.
-The values of the other iterator will be yielded after the original one is consumed.
+- Creates an iterator that yields the value of the original iterator and then the value of the chained one.
+The only constraint is that the two iterators should yield the same value type.

 `.zip(other)`
-- Makes an iterator yield paired values in the form of `struct { T, U }` where `T` is the type that the original iterator yields and `U` is the type that the other iterator yields.
-It yields `null` when 1 of the iterators is consumed.
+- Creates an iterator that yields paired values in the form of `struct { I.Item, OtherI.Item }` until 1 of the iterators is consumed.

-`.peekable(other)`
+`.peekable()`
-- Provides the `.peek()` method to allow getting the next value from the iterator without advancing it.
+- Creates an iterator that provides the `.peek()` method.
+It allows retrieving the next value from the iterator without advancing it.

 `.cycle()`
-- Makes an iterator loop back to the start instead of yielding `null` when it is consumed
+- Creates an iterator that loops back to the start instead of yielding `null` when it is consumed.

+`.skip(n)`
+- Creates an iterator that skips `n` elements before yielding.

+`.skipWhile(predicate)`
+- Creates an iterator that skips elements until the predicate is false.

 `.skipEvery(n)`
-- Makes the iterator skip `n` elements every time it yields an element.
+- Creates an iterator that skips `n` elements every time it yields an element.

 `.stepBy(n)`
 - Simillar to `.skipEvery()`.
 However the first element of the iterator is yielded, then `n` elements are skipped.